Better protections for vulnerable contractors

 The Government has created a tripartite working group with Business New Zealand and the New Zealand Council of Trade Unions, and facilitated by Doug Martin, former Deputy State Services Commissioner and co-founder of the consultancy Martin Jenkins.

-The Working Group will draw on the feedback from the consultation to develop recommendations, and will share these with the Government later in the year.
+The Working Group has drawn on the feedback from the consultation to develop recommendations that have recently been shared with the Government.

 The consultation showed varying levels of support for a range of options that could better protect vulnerable contractors:

 - There was widespread support for more resourcing to enforce the current system.

 - There was widespread opposition to creating a new category of workers eligible for a limited set of rights and protections.